FRC10951/.github/profile/README.md

 software tools for programming simulation.

 > [!WARNING]
-> This is a student club organization run by students.
-The opinions and content
-> may not represent the official views of Saigon South International School.
+> This is a student-led organization.
+No content located herein represent the official views of Saigon South International School or it's partners.
 >
-> There is no malware in our repositories.

-## FIRST® AGE™

-soon:tm:
+---
+This repository contains code utilised by team 10951 in the 2025-2026 FRC season.